zinzloun/Infosec-Scripts-Stories/docker-attack/README.md

 1. Don't expose it
 2. [Use SSH](https://docs.docker.com/engine/security/protect-access/#use-ssh-to-protect-the-docker-daemon-socket)
 3. [Use TLS\HTTPS](https://docs.docker.com/engine/security/protect-access/#use-tls-https-to-protect-the-docker-daemon-socket).
 More information using [Self-signed certificates](https://gist.github.com/nicosingh/d8bf0defdd4c911bda3392e420d665dd)
+4. Don't run containers in <b>privileged mode</b>.
+It's recommended assigning specific capabilities to a container, rather than running it with the --privileged flag.
+More info about capabilities [here](https://docs.docker.com/engine/security/#linux-kernel-capabilities).

 ## A final note
 Actually I faced this scenario in a real engagement.